 As the casket lowered into the earth, my elder brother Rickie’s military funeral haunted me.
 A second family member was in the ground.
 I should have paid more attention to Rickie when he was alive, know more about him instead of preoccupation with my issues, a common funeral guilt experience.

 As we departed the cemetery, I thought of how I used to pester Dad with questions if there were Alviso connections to him besides Vahl's.
 He never answered, just smiled and admitted only he gambled at Vahl’s.
 I checked public records but it was apparent Alviso was a place dedicated to anonymous lives.

 The coroner’s inquiry confirmed stairs not the next-door brothel and cause of death as a heart attack.
 It also revealed shocking revelations.
 Dad had a second identity, was at least ten years older than I assumed and he had old left shoulder and leg bullet scars.

 We never knew his birthday let alone the date of birth but I estimated he was around sixty-five or a little older when he died.
 The autopsy report hypnotized seventy-five or older.
 With death confirmed as a heart attack and lack of foul play, the coroner’s office lost interest.
 It didn’t care about his revealed second identity.
 They accepted the name we gave, the one on his driver’s license and moved on to investigate the next corpse.

 The second identity was as Mr. Chew, his known name at Vahl’s.
 On death, one’s most private documents can be rummaged through, trampled on by the living.
 In addition to his driver's license, that we'd never seen, there was a locked metal box in his bedroom closet.
-Pried open we found an old Chinese passport with Dad’s photo, (so young looking), issued to a Frank Chew, a school transcript, a military medal and photographs.
+Pried open we found an old Chinese passport with Dad's photo, (so young-looking), issued to a Frank Chew, a school transcript, a military medal, and photographs.